rubatopy/rubato/docs/source/tutorials/platformer/step4.rst

     ground.add(rb.Rectangle(width=level_size, height=50, color=rb.Color.green, tag="ground"))
     ground.get(rb.Rectangle).bottom_left = rb.Display.bottom_left

-Place this before the ``main.add`` call and update that call to include the ground.
+Place this before ``main.add`` and update that call to add the ground as well:

 .. code-block:: python

     main.add(player, ground)

-Now you can also increase the gravity of the player to be ``1.5 * rb.Display.res.y``.
-This will make the game more playable.
+You can also change the player gravity to ``1.5 * rb.Display.res.y``, which will make the game more realistic.
 It should look like this
 now:

 .. image:: /_static/tutorials_static/platformer/step4/1.png
     :align: center
     :width: 75%

-The process for adding all of the remaining platformer is the same as what we've done to add the floor.
+The process for adding all of the remaining platforms is the same as what we've done to add the floor.
 To have cleaner code, we actually create some lists to store all of our Game Objects.
 At this point, you should have fun with it!
 Create a level of your choice!
+You can even add images to the gameobjects instead of giving the hitboxes color, to give the game a much more polished feel.

 Below is a very basic example that we will be using for the rest of the tutorial.